atrotter0/c-sharp-project-config-tool/README.md

 1. Run `dotnet build` from project directory and fix any build errors
 1. Run `dotnet test` from the test directory to run the testing suite
 1. Run `dotnet run` to start the server
-1. Alter 'DbNameHere' in Startup.cs to connect to the database of your choice
+1. Alter `DbNameHere` in Startup.cs to connect to the database of your choice

 ## Usage